 The last thing that makes exercise perfect for building self-confidence is that it has enormous effects on your body image.
 Obviously, sculpting your butt will make you feel amazing in your favorite jeans.
 But body image runs deeper than that.
 The belief that you’re taking good care of yourself and the experience of joyful movement help you look at yourself differently and see more of your beauty.

 These self-perception benefits can start before you see measurable progress in your workouts, and this is how fitness makes its greatest contribution to your self-esteem.
 You don’t have to wait until you’ve lost 20 lbs or gone down 2 dress sizes to feel gorgeous.
 As soon as you start to enjoy your body, your self-image starts to shift, and it suddenly gets easier to love your body as it is.

 If you’re craving more confidence, I urge you to begin a fitness routine.
 Do whatever you love.
 It doesn’t matter what, as long as you move your body in an enjoyable way and do it consistently.
 I challenge you to notice at what point you start to feel better about yourself.
 And when the confidence begins to surge, embrace it.
 Those good feelings will make your life easier and happier, and you deserve that.

-To find out more about how I help my clients gain confidence and muscle, book a call here.
+To find out more about how I can help you gain confidence and muscle, book a call with me here.